-1. Run the SuperStart

-three coded taraets.

-- 2. Answer No to the question about resetting the picture.
+- 1. Run the SuperStart (XS) command.
+Press Yes.
+It will fail again because it can only find three coded targets. - Answer No to the question about resetting the picture.
 Now we only have to measure one more point. - 3.
 Set the current label the name of the point you wish to manually identify. - 4.
 Measure the point.

-Run AutoStart ([ ] ] ] ] V-STARS will measure all the visible points in the driver file.
+Run AutoStart (Xa) V-STARS will measure all the visible points in the driver file.